Reading + Math - foreign language - art - history = No Child Left Behind = A better America

 + If you know your history, you'll know the old truism: "Those who cannot learn from mathematics and reading are doomed to repeat them."
 So true.

 Some students complain about learning nothing but math and reading and claim it's counterproductive.
-One bratty cry baby eighth greater said:

 "I hate having two math classes in a row.
 Two hours of math is too much.
 I can't concentrate that long."This student takes two math classes back to back, each morning.
 And he still managed to fail one of them.
 So we can't really take what he says seriously, can we?
 For the most part, kids are loving studying nothing but math and reading.
 Don't listen to me.
 Listen to the vice-principal at King Junior High, located in a poor neighborhood in Sacramento, which has narrowed its curriculum: "Most students are not complaining about being miserable."
 This vice president is obviously "down" and in touch with her student population.
 She even knows how they speak.
 She herself is fluent in street: "I've only had about two students come to my office and say: 'What in the world?
 I'm just taking two courses?' " So in the words of our children: "What in the World" are the critics of No Child Left behind smoking?